 What makes a diamond sparkle?

 A property called “sparkle” does not exist.
-This word that radiates the lack of maturity probably refers to both brilliance and dispersion.
+The word “sparkle” refers to a combination of brilliance and dispersion.
 The brilliance is a repeated blinking of diamond facets in random order.
-At the same time, dispersion is the ability to scatter and polarise light, causing the rainbow effect commonly called “fire” in diamonds.
+At the same time, dispersion is the diamond’s ability to scatter and polarise light, causing the rainbow effect called “fire” in diamonds.